elifesciences/sciencebeam-parser/README.md

 The [ScienceBeam API](doc/API.md) will be available on port _8075_.

-The pipeline used by the API is currently different from the Apache Beam pipeline (it will be merged in the future).
+The pipeline used by the API is currently is using the simple pipeline format described above.
 The pipeline can be configured via `app.cfg` (default: `app-defaults.cfg`).
 The default pipeline uses GROBID.

 ## Tests